sp4c38/AWattPrice/README.md

 ### Description

 AWattPrice shows the hourly prices by the electricity provider aWATTar.
-The prices are based on factors like available wind and solar power generation.
+Instead of paying a fixed price for electricity, aWATTar customers are billed the current stock price.
+These prices are based on factors like available wind and solar power generation.
 Hence, they vary over time.
 Let's say one wants to operate a washing machine for some time.
 It will pay off to run it when prices are low.
 That reduces the electricity bill and helps the grid to balance out peaks.
 Further it strengthens the use of regenerative power.